-London's New Year's Day Parade celebrated its 32nd year in 2018 with than 8,500 performers representing 20 countries taking part, including Pearly Kings and Queens, cheerleaders, marching bands, dancers and representatives from West End shows.
+London's New Year's Day Parade celebrates its 33rd year in 2019 with more than 8,500 performers representing 20 countries taking part, including Pearly Kings and Queens, cheerleaders, marching bands, dancers and representatives from West End shows.

 RECOMMENDED: Read our full guide to New Year in London

 - 3 star:0